holepunchto/pear-docs/reference/bare/nodejs-compatibility-with-bare.md

 ### Example of using `fs` in a project using aliases

 > Make sure [Node.js](https://nodejs.org/en/download) is installed on your system.
-This can be checked by running `node -v` in your terminal.
+This can be checked by running `node -v` in the terminal.

 #### Start a new project